 Internal Transfers

-Current UT students interested in transferring into our college are required to attend one of our virtual information sessions prior to applying to the program.
+Current UT students interested in transferring into our college are required to attend one of our virtual transfer student information sessions prior to applying to the program (see below).
 Upon completion of a session, you will be given access to an internal application form.
 A UT GPA of 2.5 or higher is required for consideration.

-The final deadline for internal transfer applications is March 15.
+The final deadline for internal transfer applications is as follows:

-You will be formally notified by email regarding your admission status and term of entry: summer or fall.
+You will be formally notified by email regarding your admission status and term of entry: summer, fall, or spring.
 Upon acceptance, your major will officially change, and you may set up an advising appointment in our Center for Student Development to discuss your new academic plan.

-Please note: the summer transfer program is intensive and requires students to be in class all day, up to three days per week, for the full summer session.
+Please note: the summer transfer program is for architecture and interior architecture applicants only.
+It is an intensive program that requires students to be in class all day, up to three days per week, for the full summer session.
 Once you successfully complete the summer transfer program, you will join the second-year cohort in the fall semester.

 Transfer Student Information Session